New York Penn Station: Gateway Program

 rest.
-Construction began in late 2023 and was underway as of 2025.

-Advocacy and funding controversy

-In August 2025, the editorial board of the New York Daily News reported that the Regional Plan Association received support from Amtrak to operate the Build Gateway Now coalition and contended that this compromised the group’s independence in debates over Penn Station and the Gateway Program.
-RPA’s fiscal year 2023 Form 990 discloses that this coalition work was supported by Amtrak, noting a grant of $350,000 for 18 months beginning in January 2022 and a renewed grant of $500,000 for 18 months beginning in January 2024, and it describes activities that include research, communications, and advocacy such as testifying at Gateway Development Commission board meetings.
-Amtrak documentation identifies RPA president Tom Wright as a co-chair of the Penn Station Working Advisory Group convened in 2024.
+Construction of the new Hudson River tunnel began in late 2023 and was underway as of 2026, despite being briefly interrupted by the freezing of funds by the Trump administration for various reasons overturned by judges.
+The new tunnel is scheduled to open in 2035, with refurbishment of the old tunnels and increased capacity by 2038.

 Southern expansion

 In January 2020, Governor Andrew Cuomo unveiled a proposed southern annex to Penn Station, part of his vision for the Empire Station Complex.
-The annex would include eight additional tracks with four platforms and would involve demolishing the entire block bounded by 30th and 31st streets between Seventh and Eighth avenues, directly south of the existing station, as well as parts of the two blocks to the east and west.
+The annex would include eight new tracks with four platforms and would involve demolishing the entire block bounded by 30th and 31st streets between Seventh and Eighth avenues, directly south of the existing station, as well as parts of the two blocks to the east and west.
 The new tracks would connect to and take advantage of the new capacity provided by the Hudson River tunnels built as part of the Gateway Program.
 The necessity of new tracks has been debated by regional advocacy groups who suggest that service improvements to enable regional through-running could similarly boost capacity.
-This southern terminal, which would require federal approvals and could cost as much as $16.7 billion, has not proceeded; in November 2021 Governor Kathy Hochul prioritized reconstruction of the current station above construction of a southern expansion, and in March 2025 she stated that she would no longer support demolition of the block.
-In August 2025, Amtrak similarly said that it was abandoning the expansion idea in favor of reconstructing the existing station and exploring other capacity improvements such as through-running.
+The southern terminal, which could cost as much as $16.7 billion, never proceeded; in March 2025 Governor Kathy Hochul said she no longer supported demolition of the block, and in August 2025 Amtrak said it was abandoning the expansion in favor of reconstructing the existing station and exploring other capacity improvements such as through-running.